 The only time that a car is exempt from getting an MOT is if the car is under 3 years old or over 40 years old unless it has had any substantial changes.

 A fail or a defect on your MOT test isn’t the end of the world.
 In fact, in 2015-2016 the fail rate for cars, vans and passenger vehicles with up to 12 seats was 36.8% so it is actually, pretty likely that you will fail.
 Below we have listed the most common reasons that vehicles fail their MOT.
 This data is based on the cars and vans tested between April 2017 and April 2018.

 What if your car fails its MOT test?

 There are three different categories for defects – dangerous, major and minor.
 If you have a dangerous or major defect, that is an automatic fail.
 You are not able to drive your car until the issue has been fixed.
 An example of a dangerous defect is if your brake lights are not working.

-For dangerous and major defects, these should be repaired as quickly as possible.
+Dangerous and major defects should be repaired as quickly as possible.